Eunike91/ExperimentDesign/README.md

 # ExperimentDesign

-### For producing the results of the CMN paper read through (or the provided pdf: Commands used.pdf):
+### For producing the results of the CMN paper read through the commends below (or the provided pdf: Commands used.pdf):

 ### GitHub repositories used: